lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-There are two main types of cohort study designs, prospective and retrospective.
-The designs have many similarities, but it's their differences that set them apart.

-Prospective cohorts are by far the most common and most powerful form of cohort design when studying how diseases develop.
-Retrospective cohorts on the other hand are useful for rarer diseases, where health records are easy to access, or when it is impractical or impossible to conduct a prospective cohort.
-The main difference between these two designs is that in the prospective cohort, participants don't have the disease at the start of the study, while for the retrospective cohort they do.
-We will cover these design types in more detail later.
+There are two main types of cohort designs, prospective and retrospective.
+Prospective cohorts are by far the most common and arguably the most powerful form of cohort design to study disease development.
+Retrospective cohorts on the other hand are useful where health records are easy to access or when it is impractical or impossible to conduct a prospective cohort.
+The main difference between these designs is that for prospective cohorts, participants don't have the disease at the start of the study, while for retrospective cohorts they do.
+We will cover these designs more later.

 ---